Corsica: Parc Naturel Régional de Corse

 The island has a natural park (Parc Naturel Régional de Corse, Parcu di Corsica), which protects rare animal and plant species.
-The Park was created in 1972 and includes the Golfe de Porto, the Scandola Nature Reserve (a UNESCO World Heritage Site), and some of the highest mountains on the island.
+The park was created in 1972 and includes the Golfe de Porto, the Scandola Nature Reserve (a UNESCO World Heritage Site), and some of the highest mountains on the island.
 Scandola cannot be reached on foot, but people can gain access by boat from the village of Galéria and Porto (Ota).
 Two endangered subspecies of hoofed mammals, the European mouflon (Ovis aries musimon) and Corsican red deer (Cervus elaphus corsicanus) inhabit the park.
-The Corsican red deer was re-introduced after it was extinct due to over hunting.
+The Corsican red deer was re-introduced after it was extinct due to overhunting.
 This Corsican subspecies was the same that survived on Sardinia, so it is endemic.
 There are other species endemic to Corsica especially in the upper mountain ranges, i.e. Corsican nuthatch, Corsican fire salamander and Corsican brook salamander and many plant subspecies.

 Extinct animals

-Corsica, like all the other Mediterranean islands, was home to endemic mammals during the Late Pleistocene, most or all of these are shared with Sardinia (as Sardinia was joined to Corsica for much of the Pleistocene).
-After the arrival humans during Mesolithic around 8000 BC, these began to disappear.
-Some of the smaller mammals managed to survive until at least to the early Iron Age, but all are now extinct.
+Corsica, like all the other Mediterranean islands, was home to endemic mammals during the Late Pleistocene, most or all of which were shared with Sardinia (as Sardinia was joined to Corsica for much of the Pleistocene).
+Similarly to other Mediterranean islands, this fauna was generally impoverished and characterized by a low species diversity and incomplete filling of ecological niches.
+The island's native fauna included the Sardinian dhole, the mustelid Enhydrictis galictoides, the otters Algarolutra majori and Lutra castiglionis, the deer Praemegaceros cazioti, the Corsican giant shrew, the Tyrrhenian mole, the Sardinian pika, the Tyrrhenian vole, and the Tyrrhenian field rat.
+The marine or semi-marine Sardinian otters Sardolutra ichnusae and Megalenhydris barbaricina may also have been present in Corsica.

-Extinct mammals formerly native to Corsica include the Sardinian dhole, the mustelid Enhydrictis galictoides, the deer Praemegaceros cazioti, the Corsican giant shrew, Tyrrhenian mole, Sardinian pika, Tyrrhenian vole, and the Tyrrhenian field rat.
+Most of the island's native fauna began to die off after the arrival of humans in the Mesolithic, around 8000 BC.
+By the Neolithic, only four small-bodied species, the Corsican giant shrew, the Sardinian pika, the Tyrrhenian field rat, and the Tyrrhenian vole, survived.
+Praemegaceros had become locally extinct, although a population survived in Sardinia for a longer span of time.
+The surviving species were subjected to increased hunting pressures from both humans and introduced animals such as the red fox and least weasel, as well as competition for food from livestock and continental rodent species.
+However, they remained present on the island until historic times.
+Their extinction is correlated with the arrival further invasive animals, primarily the black rat, which arrived with the Carthaginians and the Romans, and with a rise in deforestation during the Roman period.